cyberark/kubernetes-conjur-deploy/README.md

 # Test App Demo

 The [kubernetes-conjur-demo repo](https://github.com/conjurdemos/kubernetes-conjur-demo)
-sets up test applications that retrieve secrets from Conjur and serves as a useful reference when setting up your own applications to integrate with Conjur.
+deploys test applications that retrieve secrets from Conjur and serves as a useful reference when setting up your own applications to integrate with Conjur.